kkirilltarasenko/astrotype/README.md

 ---

-## 🚀 Astrotype - the TypeScript CLI Toolkit
+## 🚀 Astrotype — TypeScript CLI Toolkit

-A modern, extensible CLI application built with TypeScript.
-Includes:
+Astrotype is a modern CLI application built with TypeScript for automating API workflows and interacting with Google Gemini AI.
+Key features:

-- **API Fetcher**: Batch process YAML-defined API endpoints with worker threads
+- **API Fetcher**: Batch process YAML files with API endpoints using worker threads
-- **Gemini AI**: Interact with Google Gemini AI directly from your terminal
+- **Gemini AI**: Ask questions to Google Gemini AI directly from your terminal
 - Modular command/flag system, colorized output, and easy extensibility

 ---